NATIVE WEST PRESS is a small press in Prescott, Arizona,

 American West.
 Native West Press is dedicated to enhancing

 importance of natural biodiversity, particularly within the western regions of

 United States.
 (Please see Our Mission.)
 The press was founded in 1996 by Yvette A. Schnoeker-Shorb and

 three other educators, Dr.

 John Garmon, Ellen

-Greenblum, and Dr. Lou Miller
+Greenblum, and the late Dr. Lou Miller

 to form the five-member Board of Directors, and Native West Press